Learn to be more resilient in uncertain times with these ideas to give you more flexibility on a budget.

 1. Have 1 month of food and medication in your house at all times

-Its important when stocking up that you only purchase food that your family actually eats.
+It’s important when stocking up that you only purchase food that your family actually eats.
 Don’t buy case lots of 10 different sacks of dried beans if your family only eats kidney beans.
-Let your family preferences dictate your shopping list.
+Let your family preferences dictate your shopping list, and use a price book to help time purchases for good pricing.

 Plan for your animals, too.
 Have extra feed and a source of water.